Guide to Success

 2. Support and Commitment

 An RCM program must be built on a solid foundation of top-level management support.
-To convince of the benefits of an RCM program, present a concise and compelling proposal that informs and inspires them.
+To convince staff of the benefits of an RCM program, present a concise and compelling proposal that informs and inspires them.

 3. Policy and Mission Statements